dart-lang/site-www/src/tools/dart-create.md

 {% include tools/dart-tool-note.md %}

-The command creates a directory with the specified name, creates necessary files, configures static analysis, and retrieves any necessary dependencies.

 When you run `dart create`, it first creates a directory with the project files.
 Then it gets package dependencies (unless you specify the `--no-pub` flag.)